 The General Education courses establish the educational foundation and core curriculum to support the health science and nursing programs.
 These courses also fulfill the transfer module of the Ohio Board of Regents.

-The philosophy of General Education at Good Samaritan College of Nursing and Health Science reflects the beliefs that are stated in the mission and the College goals.
+The philosophy of General Education at Good Samaritan College of Nursing and Health Science reflects the beliefs that are stated in the Mission and the College Goals.

-Education is a lifelong dynamic process of intellectual, social, emotional, and spiritual development which that builds upon, and is influenced by, numerous factors, including acculturation, self-image, and value system.
+Education is a lifelong dynamic process of intellectual, social, emotional, and spiritual development which builds upon, and is influenced by, numerous factors, including acculturation, self-image, and a value system.
 Learning is the acquisition of knowledge, skills, and understanding, which results in changed behavior.
-The educational process assists the learner to think critically, to reason, and to make ethical decisions.
+The educational process teaches the learner to think critically, to reason, and to make ethical decisions.
 Faculty and students are mutually responsible for learning.
 The faculty, as facilitators of learning, are themselves participant learners.

 - Communicate Effectively

 - Develop Characteristics to Become a Life Long Learner